 It happens again in the second movie.
-Kevin gets whisked away to New York City entirely by accident.
+Kevin gets whisked away to New York City entirely by accident when he follows a man in the terminal who resembles his dad (and is wearing the same coat) onto the wrong plane.
 Harry and Marv are there too, but they're not chasing Kevin; they've just escaped prison and merely want to score a big heist in the Big Apple.
 Somehow, Kevin ends up at the exact same toy store that they're casing.

 Also from the second movie, a small joke that comes up when Kevin plays the Angels With Even Filthier Souls videotape to fool the hotel staff.
 Johnny lists off, "Cheeks, Bony Bob, Cliff."
 Coincidentally, one of the staff in question is named Cliff.